imshocker/poison-ghost/README.md

 ## Description
 This Zachary McDowell's Module 6 Challenge, the Weather Dashboard.

-Thid application is used to track weather conditions.
+This application is used to track weather conditions.
 Type the name of a US city and be prompted with city's current forecast, as well as the next 5 day's forecast.
 It will tell you the temperature, wind speed, and humidity levels, plus a little icon to show what the weather is like.
 ![dashboard-scrnsht](image.png)